hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 Implementation notes:

-- Precomputed Q1 templates provide consistent mass and unit-diffusion stiffness on uniform hexes; conductivity and nonlinear terms are accumulated at Gauss points.
+- Precomputed Q1 templates provide consistent mass and unit-diffusion stiffness on uniform hexahedra.
+The driver accumulates conductivity and nonlinear terms at Gauss points.
-- Dirichlet rows are set to identity with zero RHS (Newton solves for the update), and interior rows include zero entries for Dirichlet columns to preserve a symmetric sparsity pattern (AMG friendly).
+- Dirichlet rows have an identity value and a zero RHS because Newton solves for an update.
+Interior rows keep zero entries for Dirichlet columns.
+These entries preserve a symmetric sparsity pattern for AMG.
 - Parallel assembly uses face/edge/corner ghost exchanges so each rank can evaluate boundary-straddling elements without cracks in the global solution or VTK output.